Women Against Registry: Purpose

 The organization is focused on fostering awareness of the collateral damage suffered by the families of registrants.
 It asserts that while there is no evidence to support the effectiveness of public sex offender registries in deterring sexual crime, the registrants, their children, spouses, and other family members, numbering in the hundreds of thousands, suffer daily harassment, social exclusion, depression, anxiety, and even vigilante attacks; this contributes to the destruction of families.
 W.A.R. opposes current mandatory laws governing sex offender registration and monitoring, which take away judicial discretion of courts as to whether an offender must register.
 W.A.R. believes that monitoring should happen only when found appropriate by a judge as part of the sentencing process.

+W.A.R. aims to educate lawmakers and society about the discrimination that family members of registered offenders face, through press releases, peaceful demonstrations, and attending the National Conference of State Legislatures.
 W.A.R. opposes public disclosure of registrants' information, arguing that after the offender has served his or her sentence and is leading a law-abiding life, his information should not be displayed on public websites.
 It notes that a public registry serves as a "hit-list" for vigilante attacks, and subject the children of even the most petty offenders to serious adverse consequences.

-W.A.R. aims to educate lawmakers and society about the discrimination that family members of registered offenders face, through press releases, peaceful demonstrations, and attending the National Conference of State Legislatures.